 WT: Where did the Heuer Montreal get its name and what made that model a cult classic?

 CE: It was launched in 1972, and because it comes from Jack Heuer’s era, most people think that the name comes from the Canadian Grand Prix, but that’s not the case because Formula One motor racing wasn’t established in Montreal until later in the 1970s.
-However, the name was quite famous thanks to the world exhibition from ’67 and the Winter Olympic Games held there.
+However, the name was quite famous thanks to the world exhibition from ’67 and the Summer Olympic Games held there.
 In fact, the Montreal was not envisioned as a motor racing chronograph like the Silverstone, Carrera, and Monaco.
 The Montreal has a tachymeter scale and a pulsimeter scale plus the regular chronograph, so it’s really a versatile timepiece, a more universal type of tool watch.
 We picked the dial of the Montreal for this limited-edition Carrera because of its unique symphony of colors, each used for a specific purpose: blue for the pulsimeter, red for the tachymeter, orange for the chronograph, all on a white dial with black subdial counters that really help to make the watch perfectly legible — which, as you may know, was one of the most important guidelines from Jack Heuer.

 WT: What was the thinking behind combining the Montreal with the Carrera rather than simply reviving the Montreal in a special edition, which was what led to the resurrection of the Autavia collection?